J-Sanderson/100-days-of-code/log.md

 **Today's Progress:** Decided to add some minimal styling to the timestamp front page.

+Made a start on the request header microservice.
+Basic functionality is running but I need to grab an accurate IP address from the header.

 **Link to work:** [Timestamp Microservice](https://timestamp-jsanderson.glitch.me)

 ### Day 85: September 6, 2017